Searching for a quality turntable under $1500 can feel overwhelming. With so many options, it's easy to get lost in specs and brands.

 Key Features

-- Equipped with the RB220 tonearm for precise tracking and enhanced sound quality.
+- Equipped with the RB220 tonearm for improved tracking and enhanced sound performance.

 Summary